blckwngd/WorldServer/README.md

 Everybody can run their own servers and agents to define and interact with virtual objects.
 Thus, WorldServer is the AR equivalent to OpenSimulator.

 WorldServer is independent from a specific viewer or client.
 Viewers can be implemented for Webbrowsers, Microsoft Hololens or smartphones.
-However, several demo viewers are provided as starting point.
+However, several demo viewers are provided as a starting point.

 Each viewer can be connected to multiple Servers, so that mixed content from several sources can be accessed simultaneously.